-The slide-out-room feature is actuated by a wall switch (Figure 9-1).
+The slide-out-room feature is actuated by a screen on the Spyder Control System (Figure 10-1).
 The switch must be manually held down in the desired position (i.e., either "in" or "out") to activate the desired action of the slide-out room and continue to be held down until the desired action is concluded.
+Releasing the switch before the slide-out is fully extended or retracted will stop the slide-out.

-Front driver and passenger slide-out rooms can also be actuated by pressing the rocker switch on the back of the driver's and passenger's seat.
-(Figure 9-2).
+Switches to operate the front slide-out rooms are located on the driver's and passenger's seats (Figure 10-2).